two children hanging on the playground

 When examining the comorbidity of ADHD and autism, it is important to understand the behavioral differences and similarities that exist between these two conditions.

-Overlapping Behaviors
+1. Overlapping Behaviors

-While ADHD and autism are distinct conditions, there are certain behaviors that may overlap or appear similar in individuals with these diagnoses.
+While ADHD and autism are distinct conditions, certain behaviors may overlap or appear similar in individuals with these diagnoses.
 However, it is crucial to recognize that these outwardly similar features may mask distinct underlying mechanisms.
 For example, inattention in individuals with autism may result from sensory overload, while social problems in individuals with ADHD may reflect impulsivity.

 Children with ADHD are more likely to exhibit autism symptoms or associated characteristics compared to typically developing peers.
 They may exhibit higher autism symptom severity, difficulties with social communication, and restricted, repetitive, and stereotyped behaviors.
 Autistic children may also exhibit differences in attention and activity levels.